phaserjs/phaser/changelog/3.60/WebGLRenderer.md

 * The `Text` and `TileSprite` Game Objects no longer listen for the `CONTEXT_RESTORED` event and have had their `onContextRestored` methods removed.
 * The context restore event handler is now turned off when a Game Object is destroyed.
 This helps avoid memory leakage from Text and TileSprite Game Objects, especially if you consistently destroy and recreate your Game instance in a single-page app (thanks @rollinsafary-inomma @rexrainbow @samme)

+## WebGL Shader New Features

+* `WebGLShader.fragSrc` is a new property that holds the source of the fragment shader.
+* `WebGLShader.vertSrc` is a new property that holds the source of the vertex shader.
+* `WebGLShader#.createProgram` is a new method that will destroy and then re-create the shader program based on the given (or stored) vertex and fragment shader source.
+* `WebGLShader.setBoolean` is a new method that allows you to set a boolean uniform on a shader.

 ---------------------------------------